 Instead of browsing all the way down, according to me, by all odds it’s Kotlin.

-Java is a widely used programming language and forms the basis of Android development.
+Java is a widely-used programming language and forms the basis of Android development.
 There can be many reasons why Java for Android Development is not always preferred:

 Heard about JetBrains’ Java to Kotlin converter integrated into IntelliJ?
-It seems like an easy option but is not completely error free.
+It seems like an easy option but is not completely error-free.
 But it can help save a lot of code.
 Migrating the entire Java code can be tiresomely long without it.

 Out of various programming paradigms, which are currently in use, it’s not easy to evaluate which approach will turn out to be the best or reap rewards beyond expectations.
 Each of these programming paradigms has their own set of strengths and weakness.
-There can be various scenarios where functional programming approach can be effective while procedural approach can be simultaneously used in other places.
+There can be various scenarios where a functional programming approach can be effective while the procedural approach can be simultaneously used in other places.

-Understanding all the above features, differences and benefits Kotlin fares even well when combined with latest technological innovations:
+Understanding all the above features, differences and benefits Kotlin fares even well when combined with the latest technological innovations:

 Neeti got her master's degree in software engineering in 2009 and has been working since for software companies of all sizes as a technical writer.
 What started as a high school passion has now been converted into a serious profession.
 She has a special knack of learning from all verticals and imbibing the extracts into her writing.
 She enjoys learning technical aspects of writing from her tasks where her experience and understanding are most impactful.